qtzar/auth0-spring-security-mvc/README.md

 Designed to be very flexible, you can choose between composition and inheritance to declare a Controller that delegates to this CallbackHandler - expects to receive an authorization code - using OIDC / Oauth2 Authorization Code Grant Flow.
 Using inheritance offers full opportunities to override specific methods and use alternate implementations override specific methods and use alternate implementations.
+Special Note: the base CallbackHandler, ` com.auth0.web.Auth0CallbackHandler` is actually part of an Auth0 dependency library - see  [https://github.com/auth0/auth0-spring-mvc](https://github.com/auth0/auth0-spring-mvc)

 ##### Example usages